thisisamardeep/portfolio/_posts/2025-06-02-spsc_queue.md

 Other than atomics the only thing used here in alignment to make sure that there is less cache misses.
 Based on your cpu can double the alignment and benchmark it and find what works for you.

+The reason why we keep capacity as power of 2 is since some times we use bitwise and instead of modulu for managing the counters but that may or may not be possible in all cases so it is not used here.The Queue is developed with intention that anyone can just use it as a drop in replacement.
+Since And operation is just 1-2  cpu cycles you can get generally get better performance using bitwise and.

 Now we come to the case 2.Our queue will also work where size of elements is more than cache line size but the benchmarks will not be good.If the size of elements is more than cache line size then the cache eviction will increase and you get more memory traffic.
 One of the widely used ways is to use custom arena allocators.The core concept is that in the queue we just pass the address of the objects.